luloxi/PunkSociety/README.md

 - Dashboards: Measure engagement (views, likes, shares, being featured) and revenue with insights into sales and royalty earnings.
 - Customize profile colors and appearance
 - Token Gated Content: Artist profile NFTs or specific NFTs grant holders access to exclusive experiences like backstage events, early releases, or even VIP perks at live shows.

+## Other features

+- Media Player: A native media player for music or videos that supports playlists, song likes, and playback across mobile and desktop devices via a Progressive Web App (PWA).
+This allows users to control music playback even from mobile notifications.
 - Web2.5 Social Login: Allow users to sign up with Twitter, Google, or Instagram.
 This process also auto-generates a wallet.
+- Educational Content: The platform offers video tutorials and step-by-step guides to onboard artists and users who may be unfamiliar with NFTs, Web3, or minting processes.

 # Quickstart